 The California Court of Appeal is divided into six judicial districts that service the entire state.
 You must file your appeal in the district that has jurisdiction over the county in which your trial took place.

-You must appeal your felony Notice of Appeal within 60 days of the judgment or order that you are appealing.
+You must file your felony Notice of Appeal within 60 days of the judgment or order that you are appealing.
 And…as is the case with misdemeanor appeals…late appeals will not be filed.15

 Felony appeals involve the same steps as misdemeanor appeals (that is, notice, briefs, oral argument, etc.).16 Generally speaking, felony appeals take about a year from the time the Notice of Appeal is filed until the Court of Appeal renders its decision.
 This timeframe may be longer or shorter depending on the complexity of the case, on the number of briefs, the length of the transcripts, etc.